rust-random/rand/rand_distr/README.md

-This crate is a superset of the [rand::distributions] module, including support for sampling from Beta, Binomial, Cauchy, ChiSquared, Dirichlet, Exponential, FisherF, Gamma, Geometric, Hypergeometric, InverseGaussian, LogNormal, Normal, Pareto, PERT, Poisson, StudentT, Triangular and Weibull distributions.
+This crate is a superset of the [rand::distributions] module, including support for sampling from Beta, Binomial, Cauchy, ChiSquared, Dirichlet, Exponential, FisherF, Gamma, Geometric, Hypergeometric, InverseGaussian, LogNormal, Negative Binomial, Normal, Pareto, PERT, Poisson, StudentT, Triangular and Weibull distributions.
 Sampling from the unit ball, unit circle, unit disc and unit sphere surfaces is also supported.

 It is worth mentioning the [statrs] crate which provides similar functionality along with various support functions, including PDF and CDF computation.
 In